Willichi/alx-pre_course/0x01-git/README.md

-this is my first Readme on alx
+this is my first git projecton alx